 We recommend taking Ginseng Roots Extract in the morning and not after 4 pm to avoid problems of insomnia.

-Apart from this, traditional Chinese medicine considers the plant an elixir of youth, which possesses all the therapeutic, preventive, healing and energetic qualities imaginable; and it seems that this has happened for thousands of years, because ginseng appears in the most ancient medical treaties, at the beginning of the Christian era.
+Apart from this, traditional Chinese medicine considers the plant an elixir of youth, which possesses all the therapeutic, preventive, healing, and energetic qualities imaginable; and it seems that this has happened for thousands of years, because ginseng appears in the most ancient medical treatises, at the beginning of the Christian era.